Pyramid: Spain

-The Pyramids of Güímar refer to six rectangular pyramid-shaped, terraced structures, built from lava without mortar.
+The Pyramids of Güímar are six rectangular pyramid-shaped, terraced structures, built from lava without mortar.
 They are located in the district of Chacona, part of the town of Güímar on the island of Tenerife in the Canary Islands.
 The structures were dated to the 19th century and their function explained as a byproduct of contemporary agricultural techniques.

 Autochthonous Guanche traditions as well as surviving images indicate that similar structures (also known as, "Morras", "Majanos", "Molleros", or "Paredones") were built in many locations on the island.
 However, over time they were dismantled and used as building material.
 Güímar hostred nine pyramids, only six of which survive.